yochannah/carpentries.org/_posts/2020/11/2020-11-25-Mentoring-2021-Cycle1.md

-Please email the Instructor Development Committee at idclt [at] carpentries.org if you have any questions.
+Please email the Instructor Development Committee at [idclt@carpentries.org](mailto:idclt@carpentries.org) if you have any questions.